cilium/cilium/Documentation/bpf.rst

 The instruction format is modeled as two operand instructions, which helps mapping eBPF instructions to native instructions during JIT phase.
-The instruction set is of fixed size, meaning every instruction is 64 bit wide.
+The instruction set is of fixed size, meaning every instruction has 64 bit encoding.
 Currently, 87 instructions have been implemented and the encoding also allows to extend the set with further instructions when needed.
 The instruction encoding of a single 64 bit instruction is defined as a bit sequence (from MSB to LSB) of ``op:8``, ``dst_reg:4``, ``src_reg:4``,